Acupuncture for dogs has evolved from an ancient therapy used to treat various health conditions.

 Depending on the severity of the arthritis, the number of needles placed and the individual treatment time, is variable, but can take up to 20 minutes.

-Likewise, the number of sessions a pet receives per week could be 2 to 3 at the start and then be adjusted according to the outcome.
+Likewise, the number of sessions a pet receives per week could be two to three at the start and then be adjusted according to the outcome.

 Even though some pets will have a noticeable response after the first treatment, others will need to have sessions for a few weeks before positive results are seen.